 (c) State the company's training and development programmes for its employees.
-Show the data.40
+Show the data.51

-In 2013, the Company provided opportunities to its employees to attend numerous training programs covering various topics, conducted here and abroad.
+In 2014, the Company provided opportunities to its employees to attend numerous training programs covering various topics, conducted here and abroad.
 Training programs were also conducted in house.
-In summary, the number of employees who participated in the training programs are as follows:
+In summary, the number of employees who participated in the training programs is shown hereunder: